supermaven-inc/supermaven-nvim/README.md

-# Supermaven Neovim Plugin (BETA)
+# Supermaven Neovim Plugin

 This plugin, supermaven-nvim, lets you use [Supermaven](https://supermaven.com/) in Neovim.
-Please note that supermaven-nvim is still in beta and may have bugs and glitches.
 If you encounter any issues while using supermaven-nvim, consider opening an issue or reaching out to us on [Discord](https://discord.com/invite/QQpqBmQH3w).

 ## Installation